chandranlab/filo_GP-bat_NPC1/scr/elisa/README.md

  For each subset is is necessary to specify the coordinates for the cells corresponding to the experimental readouts ("readout"), the substrate concentration ("concentration"), and labels ("name")

 ### Master file
+ File describing the inputs, output and processing options